n-sethu/Sentiment-Journalv1/README.md

 # Sentiment Journal

 A full-stack web application for tracking moods and journaling with sentiment analysis.
-Built with React, TypeScript, and a backend powered by [your choice: Firebase/Supabase/PostgreSQL/etc.].
+Built with React, TypeScript, and a backend powered by Supabase

 ## Features
 - **User Authentication**: Secure sign up, login, and session management.